Brettles/NetworkBreakGlass/README.md

   This is the remote public IP address of your VPN server.

   Example: 169.254.4.5 (yes, I'm aware that isn't a real public IP address)

+#### PRESHAREDKEY
+  Optional - use this to set up a preshared key that you will use.
+This is quite useful because it means your firewall/VPN termination endpoint can be preconfigured.
+If you do not set this the AWS service will generate a preshared key for you and you will need to configure the VPN endpoint before traffic will flow.

 #### VPCID
   Mandatory - must be set.